 Participants balance a hard-boiled egg on a spoon while racing.
 Add a mandatory transfer station mid-race where the egg moves from spoon to spoon without hands touching it.

-Practical Application: Consistent focus outperforms frantic effort—a key lesson for teams handling sensitive data or high-stakes projects.
+Practical Application: Steady focus beats frantic effort, a key lesson for teams working with sensitive data or high-pressure projects.

 Strategic and Cognitive Field Day Challenges